 In September 2012, Zainab Hawa Bangura of Sierra Leone took over as the Special Representative of the Secretary-General on Sexual Violence in Conflict and added an additional priority.

-On 12 April 2017, the United Nations Secretary-General António Guterres appointed Pramila Patten of Mauritius as his Special Representative on Sexual Violence in Conflict at the level of Under‑Secretary-General.
+In April 2017, the United Nations Secretary-General António Guterres appointed Pramila Patten of Mauritius as his Special Representative on Sexual Violence in Conflict at the level of Under‑Secretary-General.

-The Six priorities of the Office are:
+The three priorities of the Office are: